thednp/vite-solid-svg/README.md

  * All properties present in the markup of your SVG files will be used as default values;
  * The `viewBox` and `xmlns` properties are somewhat required in order for the SVG to be rendered properly;
  * The plugin will also resolve SVG files from the `/public` folder or any valid `viteConfig.publicDir` option.

-## Contributing
-* Fork it!
-* Create your feature branch: `git checkout -b my-new-feature`
-* Commit your changes: `git commit -am 'Add some feature'`
-* Push to the branch: `git push origin 'my-new-feature'`
-* Submit a pull request

 ## Acknowledgments